 NHS Talking Therapy Services Therapy and Counselling (for ages 17+)

-- Have you seen your GP or Doctor and they haverecommended you see a counsellor and get some therapy?
+- Have you seen your GP or Doctor and they have recommended you see a counsellor and get some therapy?

 - Are you feeling stressed or depressed or anxious or struggling with a phobia?

-- Or if you are looking for someone to help you through a difficult time in life, maybe a friend or relative has died or you’re struggling with fertility of if you have lost your job?
+- Or if you are looking for someone to help you through a difficult time in life, maybe a friend or relative has died or you’re struggling with fertility or if you have lost your job?

 - Why not refer yourself into see a NHS funded therapist?
 You can find listings of your local services.
-New service provider information leaflets attached to email

 The Kent and Medway Partnership Trust